azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ![Publish PBIX report](../Images/13_TSS_OrgPolicy_PBI_OrgMetadata_LA_6.png)

-Click on "Edit credentials"
+Click on "Edit credentials".

 ![Publish PBIX report](../Images/13_TSS_OrgPolicy_PBI_OrgMetadata_LA_7.png)

-Sign in with account with which policy is created
+Sign in with account which has access to the Log Analytics workspace.

 ![Publish PBIX report](../Images/07_OrgPolicy_PBI_OrgMetadata_AI_26.png)

-Add refresh scheduling timings and click on "Apply"
+Add refresh scheduling timings and click on "Apply".

 > **Note:** You may not see "Schedule refresh" option if step [a3] and [a4] is not completed successfully.